LedgerHQ/app-openpgp/doc/user/blue-app-openpgp-card.rst

 The PIN is entered on the Nano S or Blue screen.
 For  entering the PIN choose the next digit by using the left or right button.
-When the digit you expect is displayed select it by pressing both buttons ar the same time
+When the digit you expect is displayed select it by pressing both buttons at the same time

 .. image:: pin_entry.png
     :align: middle